Yes, you can build an app to be proud of these days. However, monetizing your app can be a real problem.

 For example, Hulu has implemented ads for when users pause content within the app.
+Note that the above example applies to a monetization strategy for streaming TV apps, and may not apply to all apps.
 The ads only appear several seconds after a user has paused their show as to not interfere with potential rewinding or fast-forwarding.
 These ads appear as translucent banners, allowing advertisers to get their message across without interfering with the user experience of the app.

 To make things simpler, advertising needs to be absolutely related to the ultimate goals of your app-for instance, if you own a travel app where users organize their itineraries, you certainly don’t need dating site ads.

 We’re not saying they won’t be catchy-users may even consider checking them out!
 However, chances are small because their attention is already focused on something else (special travel offers, for instance).